 New York City Homicide Lawyer

-Contrary to what many people think, the term homicide is not the same as “murder;” homicide simply means that a person has died during the commission of the offense.
-It does not specifically connote any wilful actions on the part of the person responsible.
-In actuality, homicides can be caused by accidents, negligence, recklessness, or an individual’s intentional actions.
+Contrary to what many people think, the term homicide is not the same as “murder”.
+Instead, it simply means that a person has died during the commission of the offense.
+It does not specifically connote any willful actions on the part of the person responsible.
+These situations can be caused by accidents, negligence, recklessness, or an individual’s intentional actions.
 The actual crime that the actions constitute (if there is one), and thus the severity of the charges, is determined by what the government thinks they can prove with regards to the intentions of the individual who committed the act, combined with the results.

 A large part of the police investigation into any homicide is to try to recreate the circumstances of the death to determine whether a crime happened, and if so, what to charge.
 For example, under the law, a person who is driving too fast and gets into a car accident causing the death of another driver is not held to the same standard as a person who waits and ambushes another person with a gun and shoots them on sight.

 Each different homicide charge under the Penal Law has different elements, and each has a separate threshold that the prosecutor must show.
-For an explanation of the various charges related to homicide, see below:
+Some of these charges include:

 - Criminally Negligent Homicide – New York Penal Law § 125.10